 Winterizing your hot tub is essential if you want to protect it from the winter elements and save yourself a lot of money.
 It isn’t necessary for indoor hot tubs, but those in areas with cold winters should definitely take the time to winterize their outdoor tubs.

 Winterizing involves draining and cleaning your hot tub, removing filters and blowing out lines with a Shop Vac, cleaning the shell and cover of your hot tub, locking it up for winter and ensuring all water has been drained—no antifreeze needed!
 If this all seems like too much effort, simply call in a pro to do it for you.

 Winterizing is the first and last line of defense you’ll need for your hot tub or spa in the winter.
 The freezing cold can damage your spa or hot tub quite severely, especially the plumbing lines and getting these repaired can place quite a severe stress on your savings.

 Therefore, winterization is a measure that keeps your tub protected and your wallet, too!
 Winterizing is also recommended for pools – see my guide on how to winterize an intex pool.

 Replacing components or repairing your tub can create some serious damage in your savings.
 But by spending much less on winterizing your tub, you’ll be protecting your investment, savings and your equipment, prolonging the latter’s life for a long time to come.

 What if you just choose not to winterize your hot tub at all?
 After all, keeping your tub running should do the job, right?

 Well, yes, it may.
 But this means you’ll be spending your precious winter monitoring your tub the entire time.
 From testing the water to adding and balancing chemicals to keeping it clean to probably spending a ton on your electricity bill when you’re not even using your tub.

-We don’t know about you, but these seem like pretty convincing reasons to winterize a hot tub!
+I don’t know about you, but these seem like pretty convincing reasons to winterize a hot tub!

 Do Indoor Tubs Have to Be Winterized?